HasinduUdantha/qr-image-generater/README.md

 # qr-image-generater
-qr image generate using nodes
+QR image generated using js and node js